ACreTeam/ac-decomp/docs/extract_game.md

 ~~~~

 ## Extracted Files
-Once files have been extracted you will need to copy the following files into the `dump/` folder at the root of the repository:
+Once files have been extracted you will need to copy the following files into the `orig/GAFE01_00` folder at the root of the repository:
 - `main.dol`
 - `forest_1st.arc`
 - `forest_2nd.arc`
 - `foresta.rel.szs`

-Make sure to rename `main.dol` to `static.dol`.

 It is recommended that you also copy the following symbol maps for reference:
 - `foresta.map`